Dakine Explorer Review

 Ease of Use

 The large size of the main compartment makes it possible to carry a lot of things.
 Throw in a rain jacket, a change of clothes, or lunch.
 It won't be a problem with this beast.
 It also carries a heavy load more comfortable with its padded and well-placed straps.
 That said, there is no separate access point to reach the laptop, so you need to dig to get to it when the pack is loaded down.

 The Explorer is one of the worst performers in our water resistance "shower test."
 When holding it in a shower, the water absorbed into the fabric.
 We noticed it does not have a DWR coating or fabric flaps covering the many exposed zippers.
 In this test, water pooled at the bottom of the bag.
 If you expect to get wet a lot, then this is not a great choice for you.

 We understand that style is a subjective thing, but to us, this bag screams college student, especially when you strap a skateboard or longboard to it.
 For those for whom style is the most important, we find the look of this bag a bit limiting.
 One plus is that it comes in five different colors and patterns, so perhaps there is one you like.

-The Explorer will only set you back $60.
+The Explorer won't set you back much cash.
 It's far and away one of the most affordable options out there.
 While it is cheap, it doesn't have the best performance but works as a daily commuter or for general use.
 Overall, there are better, high-value options out there, but if the price is what you care about most, consider this a great option.

 The Dakine Explorer is a large and comfortable bag designed to be a school bag.
 Don't let the name fool you; we think the Explorer is best suited for college students on a budget.
 That said, its single, large compartment makes it versatile, and the straps are comfortable enough to carry heavy loads.